curtisforrester/SwiftNonStandardLibrary/README.md

 Swift Non-Standard Library
 ==========================

-**NOTE:** There is currently a bug in the Swift compiler that prevents the unit tests from compiling because the framework extends built-in generics like SequenceOf&lt;T&gt;.
-I am currently working around it by running the code in a console project.
+**NOTE:** This project is way out of date.
+I am currently working on a new release that includes all the useful bits I've collected while writing Swift code, it should be out soon.